dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-2 AMD uprof.md

 ## AMD uProf

-### General Information {.unlisted .unnumbered}
+The [uProf](https://www.amd.com/en/developer/uprof.html) profiler is a tool developed by AMD for monitoring performance of applications running on AMD processors.
+While uProf can be used on Intel processors as well, you will be able to use only CPU-independent features.
+The profiler is available for free to download and can be used on Windows, Linux and FreeBSD.
+Also, uProf supports analyzing applications written in various languages, including C, C++, Java, .NET/CLR.

-[AMD uProf](https://www.amd.com/en/developer/uprof.html) profiler is suitable for monitoring performance of applications running on AMD processors. uProf can be used on Intel processors and supports most of the CPU independent features.
-It supports CPU performance profiling, OS event racing, OpenMP tracing, MPI tracing, CPU power profiling. uProf is available for free to download and supported on multiple platforms - Windows, Linux and FreeBSD.
-Applications of various languages can be profiled by uProf - C, C++, Java, .NET/CLR.
+It supports CPU performance profiling, OS event tracing, OpenMP tracing, MPI tracing, CPU power profiling.

 For CPU performance profiling it uses the sampling method to collect the performance data for analysis. uProf collects two types of MSRs supported by AMD processors to monitor the performance - Core PMC, and IBS (Instruction Based Sampling).
 IBS MSRs provide precise samples, whereas PMC MSRs suffer with skid issue.